-Penticton’s Medical Arts Health Research Group recently (July 21) hosted an event which saw eight local artists come together for some outdoor painting.
+Penticton’s Medical Arts Health Research Group hosted an event July 21 which saw eight local artists come together for some outdoor painting.

-The event called “Plein Air in the Garden” was held at the Salvation Army community garden to support the group’s garden box project.
+The event, called “Plein Air in the Garden,” was held at a community garden to support the group’s garden box project.

 Half of the produce grown in the gardens is donated to the Salvation Army food bank.

-The photos of the paintings taken at the event will be used to create a calendar will which be sold to support next year’s garden box project.
+The photos of the paintings taken at the event will be used to create a calendar on sale to support next year’s garden box project.

 Sierra Hartman, a summer student with the Medical Arts Health Research Group and founder of the garden box project, says she is hoping to expand the project next year.
 This year over 60 garden boxes were installed.
 Next year Hartman hopes to double that number.

-The 2021 calendars are expected to be on sale in October.
+The 2021 calendars will be on sale in October.